-- (gg) The proposed development would not generate odour during the operational stage and the proposal is acceptable in respect of effects on Air Quality. - (hh) The Proposal accords with policy 41 of the LPP2 regarding air quality.

-Emissions to Ground, Water Courses And/or Air

-(ii) Effects at the construction phase would relate to construction vehicles and it is considered would not be of a level to cause harm to the environment.
+- (ccc) The proposed development would not generate odour during the operational stage and the proposal is acceptable in respect of effects on Air Quality. - (ddd) The Proposal accords with policy 41 of the LPP2 regarding air quality.
+Emissions to Ground, Water Courses And/or Air - (eee) The development is unlikely to cause any form of pollution during its operational stage.
+Effects at the construction phase would relate to construction vehicles and it is considered would not be of a level to cause harm to the environment.